Paul Rodgers: 2000s: Solo career, Queen and Bad Company reunion

 Rodgers focused on his solo career in 2000 and released Electric, his sixth solo CD.
 In its debut week, the single "Drifters" was US rock radio's number one on the Most Added FMQB Hot Trax list, number two on Most Added R&R Rock and number three on Most Added Album Net Power Cuts.
 "Drifters" remained in the top 10 for eight weeks on Billboards Rock charts.
-That year, he played sold-out concerts in England, Scotland, Australia, United States and Canada.
-After his appearance on TV's Late Show with David Letterman in New York, he met and jammed with B.B.
-King.
-That same year, Rodgers, Jimmie Vaughan, Levon Helm, bluesmen Hubert Sumlin, Johnnie Johnson, James Cotton and others performed a sold out concert in Cleveland as a Muddy Water Blues: A Tribute to Muddy Waters.
+Also in 2000, he played sold-out concerts in England, Scotland, Australia, the United States, and Canada.
+After his appearance on TV's Late Show with David Letterman in New York, he met and jammed with B. B. King.
+In the same year, Rodgers, Jimmie Vaughan, Levon Helm, bluesmen Hubert Sumlin, Johnnie Johnson, James Cotton and others performed a sold out concert in Cleveland, Ohio as a Muddy Water Blues: A Tribute to Muddy Waters.
 In spring 2001, Rodgers returned to Australia, England and Scotland for the second run of sold-out shows.
 That summer he toured the US with Bad Company.

 Rodgers and Bad Company released their first official live CD and DVD, In Concert: Merchants of Cool, in 2002.
 It included all the hits and a new single, "Joe Fabulous", penned by Rodgers, which hit number one at Classic Rock Radio and Top 20 on mainstream rock radio in the US.
 In its debut week, the DVD sales sound scanned at number three Canada, and number four in the US.
 The Joe Fabulous Tour kicked off in the US and sold out in the UK.
 While in London, Rodgers performed with Jeff Beck at the Royal Festival Hall.
 Rodgers was invited by long-time fan Tony Blair to perform at the Labour Party Conference.
 "I had the entire Labour Party singing the chorus of "Wishing Well", a song I wrote and shared with Free, ...'love in a peaceful world'.
 'Love in a peaceful world'... over and over and over hoping the words would sink in but we went to war" recalled Rodgers.
 Twice in 2002, Rodgers performed on Britain's TV show Top of the Pops 2.